Free Austin, Free Fun Austin, Free Stuff Austin And Free Things Austin

 The Moonlight Prowl is a tour of the University of Texas campus at night complete with anecdotes of student life, history and University of Texas legend.
 This fun thing to do in Austin is free.
 Reservations must be made online and confirmed by email.
 There are several versions of the Moonlight Prowl and the email confirmation includes the place to meet.
 Moonlight Prowls are held several times a month from March to early November.
 This activity is probably not suitable for young children.
 The Prowl is a mostly outdoors walking tour of the 40 acres as the University of Texas campus is sometimes called.
 All Prowls start at 8 PM and last 1-1/2 to 2 hours.

 There's an old folk tale in Austin that if a couple walks up the 100 stairs to the top of Mount Bonnell they will fall in love, the second time they will get engaged, and the third time they will inevitably get married.
 Regardless of the actual statistics, Mount Bonnell is the oldest tourist attraction in Austin, and has been enjoyed by generations of Austinites since the 1850s.
 A great view of Austin, it is a bit of a hike, so be sure to wear appropriate shoes.
+Admission to Mount Bonnell at Covert Park is FREE.

 Austin Parks Foundation is a non-profit organization committed to building partnerships, advocacy and action for parks.
 In conjunction with Alamo Draft House, the Austin Parks Foundation sponsors a fun free thing to do in downtown Austin with free outdoor movies at Republic Square Park.
 Dogs, picnics and lawn chairs are welcome.
 Alcoholic beverages are not permitted in the park.
 Republic Square Park is located at 5th Street and Guadalupe Street.
 There is free parking on surrounding streets.
 There is also parking in the State Garage at San Antonio and 4th Streets for $5.
 Movies begin at dusk which is usually around 8:30 and there is pre-show entertainment starting at 7 PM.
 Check the Movies in the Park website for a schedule of upcoming movies.
+Admission to Movies in the Park at Republic Square is FREE.

 REI (Recreational Equipment, Inc.), a national retail cooperative selling outdoor gear and clothing, offers a variety of free classes, clinics and events for both children and adults at the store located in downtown Austin.
 Free Austin store classes include rock climbing, guided hikes, attracting outdoor birds, map and compass basics, bicycle maintenance and photography.
 Refer to the REI website for specific dates and details.
 Registration is generally required and class space is often limited, so sign up in advance.
 REI Austin-Downtown stocks gear and clothing for camping, climbing, cycling, fitness, hiking, paddling and more.
 REI in downtown Austin also has bike shop offering a full range of professional bike shop services.
 REI in downtown Austin also offers a wide selection of outdoor rental equipment.
 There is also an REI store in Round Rock and one in the Gateway shopping area.